FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch9.md

 Figure 9.2 shows a class diagram for this pattern.
 The KernelCore is the core of the modular operating system.
 A set of LoadableModules is associated with the KernelCore, indicating the modules that can be loaded according to their applications and the functions required.
 Any LoadableModule can call any other LoadableModule.

-Figure 9.2: Class diagram for the MODULAR OPERATING SYSTEM ARCHITECTURE pattern
+<Figures figure="9-2">Class diagram for the MODULAR OPERATING SYSTEM ARCHITECTURE pattern</Figures>

 ### IMPLEMENTATION